tesiawang/Tensorflow-CKA-Model-Compare/README.md

 # Tensorflow-CKA-Model-Compare
 Modified from https://github.com/AntixK/PyTorch-Model-Compare/tree/main

 For the pytorch implementation, please refer to the above repo.

 This repo implements CKA similarity for comparing deep models or datasets.

+The main class for CKA computation is in cka_class.py.